 |Q2 of FY21||7.4%|

 |Q4 of FY21||7.4%|

 |Q1 of FY21||7.4%|

 SCSS beneficiaries can claim tax exemption of up to Rs.1.5 lakh under Section 80C on the principal amount in a year.
 The interest amount is entirely taxable.
-In case such amount exceeds Rs.50,000, TDS is applicable.
+In case such an amount exceeds Rs.50,000, TDS is applicable.

 Individuals should keep these SCSS rules in mind when opening an account.
 That way, they can manage their finance more soundly and optimise their pecuniary benefits efficiently.